A categorical and algebro-geometric theory of localization: Lefschetz-type decompositions from supported classes

-Thus the constructible setting exhibits exactly the same pattern as the abstract theory: first a torsorial precursor of the local term, and only thereafter, under an additional invertibility hypothesis, the familiar Euler-denominator expression.
+Thus the constructible setting exhibits precisely the same pattern as the abstract theory: first a torsorial precursor of the local term, and only thereafter, under this additional coefficient-localisation hypothesis, the familiar Euler-denominator expression.